dfar-io/flixmedia-plugin-for-nopcommerce/README.md

 # flixmedia-plugin-for-nopcommerce

 Integrates Flixmedia into a NopCommerce store.
+This plugin will use a product's first manufacturer and SKU to provide Flixmedia the data required for syndication.

 ## Requirements